Best Selling Books by Marcel Proust

 In the standard English translation of the third volume, first published in 1920, of the classic French novel, the narrator is introduced to the characters of Parisian high society thanks to the Duc and Duchesse de Guermantes.

-In Search of Lost Times
+In Search of Lost Time, Volume I: Swann's Way

-In Search of Lost Times
+In Search of Lost Time, Volume I: Swann's Way

 The definitive translation of one of the greatest French novels of the twentieth century In the opening volume of Proust''s great novel, the narrator travels backwards in time in order to tell the story of a love affair that had taken place before his own birth.
 Swann''s jealous love for Odette provides a prophetic model of the narrator''s own relationships.
 All Proust''s great themes - time and memory, love and loss, art and the artistic vocation - are here in kernel form. ''Surely the greatest novelist of the 20th century'' Telegraph